 This documentary and visual intervention is based on long term medical anthropology research and collaboration since 1998 with the Vava’uan spirit healer Emeline Lolohea and the Tongan Psychiatrist, Dr Mapa Puloka.
-Informed by Tongan vernacular use of funeral videos for creating connections with relatives and friends located in New Zealand, Australia and New Zealand, this documentary attempts a video conversation between positions on the influence of spirits in the sickness of the living that are popularly regarded as contradictory.
-It is based on extensive research on mental health and Tongan traditional healing (Poltorak 2007, 2010, 2013, 2016) and video recorded used as part of the research process.
+Informed by Tongan’s use of funeral videos for creating connections with relatives and friends located in New Zealand, Australia and the USA, this documentary attempts a video conversation between positions on the influence of spirits in the sickness of the living that are popularly regarded as contradictory.
+It is based on extensive research on mental health and Tongan traditional healing (Poltorak 2007, 2010, 2013, 2016) and video recorded as part of research.

 We explore Tonga’s health challenges from the perspective of a healer and her family, doctors, patients and caregivers, and the value they give to Tongan medicine and the challenges of public health provision.
 The extraordinary dedication and commitment to the value of giving and being available to heal, and involvement in the lives of their patients is common to both the healer and psychiatrist.
 The documentary is informed by visual anthropological theorising on the inquisitive camera and presence of filmmaker, video elicitation, use of archival footage, the use of video messaging for diagnosis, the reception of mainstream movies and the vital process of feedback.

 Inspired in part by Jean Rouch’s aspiration of a ‘shared anthropology’ the process of production of this documentary is attentive to multiple and diverse audiences: first to the participants in the film, secondly to the extended Tongan community and those engaged in understanding and representing it, thirdly to those working within a global health paradigm and finally to an audience interested in mental health but with little knowledge of Tonga.
 The ethnographic, interventionist and documentary credibility of this documentary rests on the ability to move these multiple audiences to greater appreciation and action.